doctrine/orm/docs/en/reference/association-mapping.rst

 One tip for working with relations is to read the relation from left to right, where the left word refers to the current Entity.
 For example:

-- OneToMany - One instance of the current Entity has Many instances (references) to the refered Entity.
+- OneToMany - One instance of the current Entity has Many instances (references) to the referred Entity.
-- ManyToOne - Many instances of the current Entity refer to One instance of the refered Entity.
+- ManyToOne - Many instances of the current Entity refer to One instance of the referred Entity.
-- OneToOne - One instance of the current Entity refers to One instance of the refered Entity.
+- OneToOne - One instance of the current Entity refers to One instance of the referred Entity.

 See below for all the possible relations.